magento-hackathon/operation-frontend-steward/README.md

 # Operation Frontend Steward

-*Update [2014-02-05] — We are working on finishing and migrating all the artifacts produced for Operation Frontend Steward into this repo.
-The repo is mostly bare currently.
-Please be patient, and we'll tweet hard when it's public.*
+*Update [2014-02-16] — Many (but not all) of the artifacts produced for Operation Frontend Steward have been migrated into this repo.*

-## Project Charter
+*We are working directly with Magento 2's product teams to ensure these concerns are addressed within the product.
+We are preparing a survey for partners and independent developers to provide feedback to Magento on each issue.
+Please read through the articles and we'll let you know when the survey is ready.*

 Operation Frontend Steward is a four-pronged offense to improve Magento 2's frontend: